Dijets-Inc/dijetsJS/README.md

 const symbol = "PXF";

 // The coin's denomination indicates what the basic main unit of an asset is and where its fractional subunit begins from.
-// For Example in Dijets case: 1 DJTX as the base unit has a denomination of 9.
-The smallest sub-unit of DJTX is a nanoDJTX (nDJTX) at 10^-9 DJTX
+// For Example in Dijets case: 1 DJT as the base unit has a denomination of 9.
+The smallest sub-unit of DJT is a nanoDJTX (nDJTX) at 10^-9 DJTX
 // NanoDijet = NanoDjtx = 1
 // MicroDijet = MicroDjtx = 1000 * NanoDjtx
 // Boson = 49*MicroDjtx + 463*NanoDjtx